imaitland/blog/md/graph.md

 }
 ```

-Et voila!
-Note: because we used an index as a pointer to relate our `nodes` and `edges,` we didn't have to dive into the tricky territory of smart pointers like `Rc`!
+Importantly! ecause we used an index as a pointer to relate our `nodes` and `edges,` we didn't have to dive into the tricky territory of smart pointers like `Rc`!

 > "This approach plays very well to Rust's strengths.
 This is because, unlike an Rc pointer, an index alone is not enough to mutate the graph: you must use one of the &mut self methods in the graph.
 This means that can track the mutability of the graph as a whole in the same way that it tracks the mutability of any other data structure."